Detroit Wall: Wall today

-The wall still stands in the Eight Mile area to this day.
-The Wall’s function has transformed from being a racial barrier to a backyard fence and mural for the current residents of this community.
+The Wall still stands in the Eight Mile area to this day.
+The Wall's function has transformed from being a racial barrier to a backyard fence and mural for the current residents of this community.
 The residents are aware that the Wall was originally meant to be racially divisive, but now black people live on both sides of it.
 In 2006, a portion of the Wall was converted into a mural by Detroit residents and community activists.
 It serves as a reminder and recognition of history, but also of a hopeful, more colorful future.
+Regarding the wall today, Rochelle Riley, with Detroit Arts, Culture, and Entrepreneurship remarks that "history lost is history that can be repeated."
+Instead of eliminating the wall to erase the history of residential segregation and discrimination, the community chose to responsibly acknowledge these histories and aimed to educate future generations about the harms of such practices.

 In 2021, the wall was listed on the National Register of Historic Places, as part of the Civil Rights Movement and the African American Experience in 20th Century Detroit Multiple Property Submission.